sethshivansh/angular-geo-distance-calculator/README.md

 This Algorithm calculates the distance between two points (given the latitude/longitude of those points).

-###Definitions:
+### Definitions:

 South latitudes are negative, east longitudes are positive.

-Passed to function: lat1, lon1 = Latitude and Longitude of point 1/ origin (in decimal degrees).
+Passed to function:
+        lat1, lon1 = Latitude and Longitude of point 1/ origin (in decimal degrees).

-lat2, lon2 = Latitude and Longitude of point 2/ destination (in decimal degrees)
+        lat2, lon2 = Latitude and Longitude of point 2/ destination (in decimal degrees).

         unit = the unit you desire for results.

+where:

-where: 'M' is statute miles (default).
+        'M' is statute miles (default).

-        'K' is kilometers
+        'K' is kilometers.

 ## Development server